 New article today about: Why vitamin Dthe human body produces Vitamin D Also with the help of ultraviolet light.
 But it is not always possible to spend a lot of time in the sun, so it is important to know how to fill it up again.

-What is Vitamin D and why we need it?
+What is vitamin D and why do we need it?

-What is vitamin D3?10 reasons for taking Vitamin D
+What is vitamin D3 for?10 reasons for taking Vitamin D

-- The Sunshine Vitamin D contributes to the maintenance of the body's immunity in (read also: Strengthen your immunity in the fall!).
+- The sunshine vitamin D contributes to maintaining the body's immunity (also read: strengthen your immunity in autumn!).